 FRAGMENT is a toolkit for building products that move and track money.
-It includes a dashboard, API and a CLI-based Ledger design tool.
+It includes an API and Dashboard for designing, implementing, and operating your Ledger.

 Don't have a FRAGMENT workspace?
 Get access.